Will Obama’s Cuba opening cost Clinton a win in Florida?

 [RELATED: Clinton had a bigger lead before]

 Nationally, Trump has driven a wedge between himself and Latino voters.
-He has proposed deporting 11 million immigrants living in the U.S. illegally and building a wall along the U.S.-Mexico border.
+He has proposed deporting 11 million immigrants who are living in the U.S. illegally and suggested building a wall along the U.S.-Mexico border.
 Clinton, meanwhile, has said she would introduce an immigration overhaul in her first 100 days in office.

-Seventy percent of Latinos surveyed say they planned to vote for Clinton compared to 17 percent indicating they will vote for Trump, according to a new National Council of La Raza poll, conducted by Latino Decisions.
+Seventy percent of Latinos surveyed said they planned to vote for Clinton compared with 17 percent indicating they would vote for Trump, according to a new National Council of La Raza poll, conducted by Latino Decisions.

 The United States should not prop up the Castro regime economically and politically, as Obama has done and as Hillary Clinton plans to do.
 Donald Trump

-Yet in Florida, Clinton only has 51 percent of the Latino vote, likely because of the large Cuban American population that historically leans Republican, according to the Bloomberg poll.
+Yet in Florida, Clinton has only 51 percent of the Latino vote, likely because of the large Cuban-American population, which historically leans Republican, according to the Bloomberg poll.

 [RELATED: Trump loss would fuel push for immigration reform, advocates hope]